delfick/photons-messages-generator/README.rst

 Changelog
 ---------

+0.5.4 - 1 September 2019
+    * Emit fmt: off and fmt: on stanzas so black doesn't destroy the code

 0.5.3 - 28 June 2019
     * Emit fields as lists instead of tuples to ensure it's a list when there's only one item in it.